Ushsishman/fake-e-commerce-store/README.md

 # Overview
 >
-This is fake e-commerce store made with react + tailwindcss + vitejs,i will write which technologies i used in this project
+This is fake e-commerce store made with react + tailwindcss + vitejs,i will explain which technologies i used in this project

 ## React
 >